LeetLLM

 But here's the question nobody seems to be asking: what does any of this actually mean?
 How much text fits in a million tokens?
 Does the model actually use all that context, or does information decay the further back you go?
 And if you're building production systems, should you even care?

 This post answers all of that.
-We'll make the numbers tangible, explore what goes right (and wrong) with massive context windows, and dig into the benchmarks that separate marketing claims from real capability.
-Let's go.
+We'll make the numbers tangible, explore what goes right and wrong with massive context windows, and examine the benchmarks that separate marketing claims from real capability.

 How big is a million tokens, really?

 Token counts are abstract.
 Nobody thinks in tokens.
 So let's translate.
-(If you're not sure what a token even is, our deep dive on tokenization covers BPE, WordPiece, and SentencePiece in detail.)
+(If you're not sure what a token even is, our guide to tokenization covers BPE, WordPiece, and SentencePiece in detail.)

-Visual scale of what fits inside a 1M token context window, from emails to the entire Lord of the Rings trilogy and the King James Bible.
-Visual scale of what fits inside a 1M token context window, from emails to the entire Lord of the Rings trilogy and the King James Bible.
+Visual scale of what fits inside a 1M token context window, from emails and Slack threads to legal contracts, production services, meeting transcripts, and long books.
+Visual scale of what fits inside a 1M token context window, from emails and Slack threads to legal contracts, production services, meeting transcripts, and long books.

 What you're fittingApproximate sizeFits in 1M tokens?

-๐Ÿ’ก Key insight: 1M tokens isn't infinite.
-It's roughly the size of a large novel, or a medium-sized codebase.
+💡 Key insight: 1M tokens isn't infinite.
+It's roughly the size of a large novel, or a small-to-medium production codebase.
 Enough to hold an entire project's source code in memory, but not enough for a mature open-source project like the Linux kernel.
 The practical question isn't "can I fit everything?" but "can I fit enough?"

 For engineers, the most exciting comparison might be codebases.
 A medium-sized production service (50-100 files, 20K lines of code) translates to roughly 100,000-200,000 tokens.
 That means you could load 5-10 complete microservices into a single context window.
-That is a fundamentally different capability than what we had two years ago.
+That's a fundamentally different capability than what we had two years ago.
+OpenAI's GPT-4.1 launch post describes 1M tokens as "more than eight copies of the entire React codebase," which is useful as a vendor-supplied repo-scale analogy rather than a universal constant for every repository.[6]

-โš ๏ธ Important caveat: language matters.
+⚠️ Warning: Language matters.
 These estimates assume English text.
-Tokenizers like BPE were predominantly trained on English corpora, so non-Latin scripts use significantly more tokens per word.
+Tokenizers like BPE (Byte-Pair Encoding) were predominantly trained on English corpora, so non-Latin scripts use significantly more tokens per word.
 Chinese, Japanese, Korean, Arabic, and Hindi text can consume 1.5-3x more tokens for the same semantic content.
 A 1M context window that holds a 750K-word English document might only hold 300K-400K words of Chinese text.
 If you're building multilingual systems, always measure your actual token consumption.
 Don't assume the English ratios hold.
 For a deeper understanding of why this happens, see our article on tokenization algorithms.

 Context window size is only half the story.
 The economics of using that context matter just as much.